CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

  - _Standard Rules:_ If the company used region movement, the region types of the site path are indicated by the region cards or an appropriate map (i.e., each region card has a region type).

 {: .note }
-> **Clarification:** The player that plays a hazard creature must specifically state the type of region or site that a creature is keyed to—it can affect the use of other cards.<br>For example, if a character with a _Shadow-cloak_ faces a strike from a creature that has been played keyed to a Shadow-land, he can tap the _Shadow-cloak_ to cancel the strike.
-However, if the creature is keyed to a Border-land, he cannot use his cloak against it.
+> **Clarification:** The player that plays a hazard creature must specifically state the type of region or site that a creature is keyed to—it can affect the use of other cards.<br>For example, if a character with a _Shadow-cloak_ faces a strike from a creature that has been played keyed to a Shadow-land, they can tap the _Shadow-cloak_ to cancel the strike.
+However, if the creature is keyed to a Border-land, they cannot use their cloak against it.
 >
 > **Note:** A creature played keyed to a specific region by name is **not** keyed to the specific region's type.
 For example, if _Thranduil's Folk_ is played keyed to the Grey Mountain Narrows (a Shadow-land region), a target character with a _Shadow-cloak_ can **not** use it to cancel a strike—the attack is keyed to the region by name, not by type.